Zipra1/Fan-harp/Design/Tuning/tuner spreadsheet instructions.md

 - If you want more notes on the disk
 - Changing tightness of tuning

+Important notes before I have a full tuning manual:
+- The RPM can be halved if the number of holes are doubled. (or 1/3 the speed if holes are tripled, you get the idea)

 # Column descriptions
 Note HZ: Just a list of all notes in Hz